ahron-chet/DarkScryC2/Management/doc/management_cli.md

 # Management CLI

 The management CLI is exposed via the `manager` entrypoint defined in `pyproject.toml` under `[tool.poetry.scripts]`.
-Poetry installs this script automatically so it can be executed with `poetry run` from the repository root.
+The entrypoint maps to `app.scripts.manager:main`, so Poetry installs this script automatically and it can be executed with `poetry run` from the repository root.

 ```bash
 poetry -P Management run manager <command> [options]